-Fatherhood, a major championship, covid (twice): It’s been a year for Jon Rahm
+Perspective | Fatherhood, a major championship, covid (twice): It has been a year for Jon Rahm

 “We don’t have hurricanes, covid, or anything related like that,” Rahm said of the week ahead.
 “It’s hard to categorize the year just because of how much has been going on, especially the past two months.
 It’s been a lot.

 “But so far, luckily, I can say there’s a lot more positives than negatives.
-There were some moments that could have taken me down that if anything lifted me up and pushed me towards greater things.”
+There were some moments that could have taken me down that if anything lifted me up and pushed me to greater things.”

 Rahm has solidified his standing as a player who could be a factor for years to come in everything that matters in golf: majors, Ryder Cups, whatever the course in whatever the week.
-There was a time when the knee-jerk question about Rahm had something to do with whether he could contain his emotions — and his temper — not only over the closing holes with a tournament at stake, but on a Thursday morning, when the strokes still count.
+There was a time when the knee-jerk question about Rahm had something to do with whether he could contain his emotions — and his temper — not only over the closing holes with a tournament at stake but on a Thursday morning, when the strokes still count.

 The easy thing, now that he’s a father and has finished in the top 10 in four straight majors and is contending so regularly, would be to say that he had been misinterpreted.
 Eh …

 And a thirst, both for golf and for competition.
-Rahm went to Arizona State, where he was coached by Phil Mickelson’s brother Tim.
+Rahm went to Arizona State, where he was coached by Phil Mickelson’s brother, Tim.
 He still lives in Scottsdale, just north of ASU, and has befriended Michael Phelps — the Baltimore native who trained for his final two Olympics at the Sun Devils’ facilities.
 Golf and swimming would seem to have nothing in common, but Rahm figures if a guy has 28 Olympic medals, more than anyone in history, there might be something to glean.

 “He’s gone through a lot, and as an athlete, he’s somebody to look up to very easily,” Rahm said.
-“When you’re the greatest Olympian of all-time, you definitely have a couple tricks up your sleeve, a couple good moments of wisdom in that sense.”
+“When you’re the greatest Olympian of all time, you definitely have a couple tricks up your sleeve, a couple good moments of wisdom in that sense.”

 So their chats, whether after good moments or bad, are building blocks.
 They have talked about returning to practice and training so soon after having a child.
 “He knows how hard it is,” Rahm said.